Life insurance for parents in the UK

 - Generally considered the most cost-effective policy option

-- Typically used to cover a repayment mortgage, (as the debt decreases so does the pay out amount).
+- Typically used to cover a repayment mortgage, (as the debt decreases so does the cover amount).

 Read our blog post on the key differences between these two term-based policies; level term vs decreasing term »